m3-learning/LAMBDA-PHYSIK-LPX200-LaserController/README.rst

 Configuration
 -------------

 - Ensure that your system is configured with the appropriate COM ports for laser communication.
-- Modify the script to match your system’s COM port if necessary (e.g., ``'ASRL12::INSTR'`` for communication).
+- The application automatically detects the correct serial port.
+If it fails to detect the port, ensure that the laser is connected and powered on, and that the correct driver is installed.

 Dependencies
 ------------